nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 2D Gaussian
-   We conclude with an example using a two-dimensional Gaussian distribution, i.e., a Gaussian with different widths in :math:`x`- and :math:`y-` directions.
+   We conclude with an example using a two-dimensional Gaussian distribution, i.e., a Gaussian with different widths in :math:`x`- and :math:`y`- directions.
 This probability depends on displacement, not only on distance:

 .. literalinclude:: ../topology/user_manual_scripts/connections.py